citusdata/citus_docs/articles/scale_on_aws.rst

 It turns out that targeting an important use case for your customers and delivering it to them in a way that removes their pain points, matters more than anything else.
-In this blog post, we’ll only focus on removing operational pain points and not on use cases: Why is cloud changing the way databases are delivered to customers?
+In this article, we’ll only focus on removing operational pain points and not on use cases: Why is cloud changing the way databases are delivered to customers?
 What AWS technologies Citus Cloud is using to enable that in a unique way?